 What does success in your business look like to you?
 For some, it will be earning money, for some it will be the sense of achievement.
-We all start our businesses for different reasons, but our end goal is usually that we have a successful business.
+We all start our businesses for different reasons, we all have a different ‘why’, but the end goal usually is that we have a successful business.

 It’s important to know what success means to you and what it looks like and feels like.
 Then you can create your goals to achieve your end result.
 You might have a three-year plan, a five-year plan, or even a ten-year plan – again we’re all different and it will all come down to the expectations we have of ourselves and how our business performs.